History of Indiana: Black Hoosiers after the Civil War

 Due to rising white supremacist laws and culture in the southern United States, many Black Americans migrated north.
 Between November 1878 and February 1879 more than 1100 Black people arrived in Indianapolis, with many more settling across the state.
 By the end of the century, Indiana's Black resident population numbered 57,505.

 Article XIII of the Indiana Constitution of 1851, which sought to exclude African Americans from settling in the state, was invalidated when the Indiana Supreme Court ruled in 1866 that it violated the newly passed Thirteenth Amendment to the U.S. Constitution.
 Nevertheless, numerous communities and counties implemented practices to exclude African Americans.
 These jurisdictions, known as "sundown towns", were prevalent during the 1890s.
 Sundown towns sought to maintain an all-white population by intentionally expelling Black residents and preventing African American settlement.
 As a result of sundown policies, the number of counties that had African American residents dropped significantly between 1890 and 1930.
 By the 1990s, sundown town policies became less common in Indiana.

 Black Hoosiers were selectively allowed to hold leadership roles at the state level.
 James Sidney Hinton was the first Black person to serve as a legislator in the Indiana General Assembly in 1880.
 Lillian Thomas Fox was the first Black woman to write for the Indianapolis News, a historically white newspaper.

+Indiana housed the Senate Avenue YMCA, one of the largest African American YMCA's in the United States.
+Through activities hosted by the Senate Avenue YMCA, Indianapolis became an influential cultural center for African Americans.